austinvach/fatstak/README.md

-# fatstak
+# FATSTAK
-A watch-only wallet for your bitcoin.
+A watch-only wallet for your bitcoin. 🌽